Oasis is calling on street sleepers to take shelter on night transport throughout the winter and spring.

 The first £10 will be used to purchase an Oyster card with adequate credit and the second, to cover the costs of the campaign to ensure it gets into the hands of people who need it.

 Steve has said, “We are not pretending that this is a solution to homelessness.
 But, this is an emergency.
-We have to do something to get people off the streets and out of the cold.
+We have to do something to get people off the streets and out of the cold and wet.
 It is impossible to walk through central London without seeing endless people begging, sleeping under cardboard and trying to shelter from the biting cold wind and freezing rain as best they can.
 We all pass them.
 And, if you are anything like me, often with no cash in your pockets, you just don’t know what to do."